umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Video/index.md

 ![Quote image](images/Video-Frontend.png)

-Here you can see what the Video could look like in the back office:
+Here you can see what the Video could look like in the backoffice:

 ![Price List](images/Video-Backoffice.png)